nsloat/swellix/README.md

 ```
 make mpi
 ```
-will produce a result similar to "make serial" except the code will be compiled to run using the parallel version of the algorithm.
+will produce a result similar to `make serial` except the code will be compiled to run using the parallel version of the algorithm.
 Once compiled, you should be able to run Swellix with `mpirun` or the like.

 ### NOTE